 Maintain stream buffers by protecting shrubs, vines and other plants along streams.

 Use fertilizers sparingly on lawns and gardens, and use natural organic fertilizers.
 Consider using natural and organic methods of lawn care.

-Keep toxins, such as engine oils, paint thinners, and pesticides out of storm water drains and dispose of them safely at a household hazardous waste collection site.
+Keep toxins out of stormwater drains (including engine oils, paint, paint thinners, and pesticides.)
+Dispose of them safely at a household hazardous waste collection site.